satyajeetsamantaray21/CucumberBDDFramework/README.md

-# PlanIT Jupiter Test
+# Cucumber BDD Framework using Selenium

 Description

-This framework is built for PlanIT Automation Test Assessment
+This hybrid framework is built with maven,BDD,Selenium,Testng & Java

 This project uses this framework jar dependency which is built on top of .
 Testng as test framework